salaGasno/nsgProject/production-line-belt.md

 # Production Line Conveyor-belt Introduction

-This project consists of a PLC system utilizing a finite state machine (FSM) to control a conveyor-belt and several pneumatic outputs.
+This programming project consists of a PLC system utilizing a finite state machine (FSM) to control a conveyor-belt and several pneumatic outputs.

 This project was completed at the Automated Controls Installation and Maintenance program in BCIT during the PLCs course, ACIM-5010.

 This course served as an introduction to PLC systems.
 However, as a Mechatronics Technologist most of the topics covered in this course were known to me.
 As a result, I had decided to create the following PLC system project utilizing a state machine even though one was not required for the course.

+Date completed: September 7th, 2025.
+Project duration: < 1 Month.

 ## System Components

 This PLC system consists of the following components:
 * 1769-L30 Allen Bradley PLC
 * PowerFlex 70 EC_I
+* Point IO
 * Conveyor Belt System Provided by the ACIM program.

 ![ACIM_Setup](https://github.com/user-attachments/assets/7a3474bb-a8ff-4f30-a2b6-0c59f0caaa18)